jakkra/Gesture-Detecting-Macro-Keyboard/README.md

 ![training](.github/demo.gif)

 ### How it works
-The switches presses and the touchpad gestures will end up being sent as a keyboard shortcut.
+The switch presses and the touchpad gestures will end up being sent as a keyboard shortcut.
 This CAN be enough for some use cases, but it gets really powerful when coupled together with something AutoHotkey scripts running on the computer.

 **Current AutoHotkey script works as following**